-KLD Pan Amps PB-1 100 Watt Attenuator
+1. KLD Pan Amps PB-1 100 Watt Attenuator

 There are two main reasons why you would want to use a power attenuator.
 The first reason is to just be able to turn down your amp without having to adjust it at the amp level.

 The other reason is to be able to preserve your tone while lowering the volume.
 This is probably the more important reason as many of the distortion and overdrive effects sound the best when the amp power is near max.

-The most important thing to look for is a model that can handle the power of your amp, so be sure to at least match watt ratings.
+The most important thing to look for is a model that can handle the power of your amp.
+So be sure to at least match watt ratings between your amp and the attenuator.
 Also, you should be matching impedance as well.
 Keep in mind that there are power attenuators with multiple impedance ratings.

-Additionally, many guitar attenuators these days have extra features on them that make them more than just volume reducers.
+Additionally, many guitar attenuators these days have extra features that make them more than just volume reducers.
 Many power attenuators can also be used as a dummy speaker load, so you can run your amp without a speaker cabinet.

 Best Amp Attenuator

-- KLD PAN AMPS PB-1 100 Watt Attenuator
+- 1. KLD PAN AMPS PB-1 100 Watt Attenuator

-- Rivera RockCrusher Power Attenuator
+- 4. Rivera RockCrusher Power Attenuator

-KLD PAN AMPS PB-1 100 Watt Attenuator
+1. KLD PAN AMPS PB-1 100 Watt Attenuator

 The KLD Pan Amps PB-1 Attenuator is the best amp attenuator for those who want a sturdy and rather affordable premium power attenuator.
-We think the PB-1 is one of the better entry level professional studio quality attenuators you can buy for your money.
+We think the PB-1 is one of the better entry-level professional studio-quality attenuators you can buy for your money.

 Additionally, We like how this power attenuator gives you a lot of control at various volumes.
-It also includes a aluminum alloy case, which actually helps the PB-1 dissipate heat as well as protect its circuitry.
+It also includes an aluminum alloy case, which actually helps the PB-1 dissipate heat as well as protect its circuitry.